C. Fourth Amendment Requirements in an Investigation

 If there is not time to obtain a court order, however, DFPS can still enter or remain in a home, even absent consent, if there are exigent circumstances.
 Under this standard, there must be a reasonable cause to believe that the child is in immediate danger.
 Entering or remaining in the home for the sole purpose of interviewing the child does not suffice.
 Gates, 537 F.3d at 421-23.

-4. Anonymous Tip
+4. Anonymous Report

 In determining whether to transport the child to another location for the interview, the caseworker should take into account the child's wishes.
 Gates, 537 F.3d at 424.
 A person who is notified of and attempts to interfere with the transportation can be charged with a Class B misdemeanor.
 Tex.
 Fam.
 Code § 261.302(f).